LionWeb-io/lionweb-typescript/packages/utilities/README.md

 * diagram generation (PlantUML and Mermaid) from an M2
 * an Ecore &rarr; M2 importer
-* functions to sort or shorten a serialization to make introspection easier
+* functions to order, sort, shorten, or “textualize” – i.e.: render as text – a serialization to make introspection easier, and to possibly repair it (or at least make it more aligned with the specification)

 ## Changelog